 The important thing to remember is you shouldn’t rush the process.
 It can feel as though there’s an urgent need to adapt.
 Though it will certainly benefit you to make the move, you’ll find that rushing in is not only stressful but can also lead to errors.
 So, plan your transition in clear stages.

-Start by listing the changes you need to make in order of priority.
+Start by listing the stages of change management you need to make in order of priority.
 What tools, platforms, and services are most in-demand from your customers?
 Which aspects will best impact your efficiency or rate of customer conversions?
 Think about the budget here too.
 What tools can you afford now and which can you invest in later down the line?

 You should then work with your staff to plot a timeline for the digital transition journey.
 Set milestones for each aspect of technological upgrade with tasks leading up to them.
 It’s also vital to remember that tests and assessments are important parts of any technological change management.
 If you can test your new digital tools at the time of implementation, you can be more agile in making any changes before they become too entrenched in your operations.